Shiitake: benefits, dosage, contraindications

 Medicinal Mushrooms: Their Therapeutic Properties and Current Medical Usage with Special Emphasis on Cancer Treatments

-In vitro studies show that lentinan, when used in conjunction with azidothymidine (AZT), suppresses the expression of human immunodeficiency virus (HIV) surface antigens on T-lymphocytes more than AZT alone.
-When used to treat seropositive patients with AIDS symptoms, the number of T lymphocytes increased from a baseline of 1250/mm3 after 30 days to 2550/mm3 after 60 days.
-Improvement in clinical symptoms was also noted.
-To treat early stages of AIDS, the best oral dose of LEM (a water-soluble matter preparation from powdered mycelium extract of Lentinula edodes) is between 2 and 6 g/day in 2 to 3 divided doses.
+In vitro studies have shown that lentinan, when used in combination with azidothymidine (AZT), suppresses the expression of human immunodeficiency virus (HIV) surface antigens on T lymphocytes more than AZT alone.
+When it was used to treat HIV-positive patients presenting symptoms of AIDS, the number of T lymphocytes rose from a baseline of 1250/mm3 after 30 days to 2550/mm3 after 60 days.
+A clinical improvement in symptoms was also noted.
+To treat the early stages of AIDS, the optimal oral dose of LEM (a water-soluble preparation made from powdered mycelium extract of Lentinula edodes) is between 2 and 6 g/day in 2 to 3 divided doses.
 If the disease is stable, the dosage can be reduced to 0.5–1 g/day.

 Posologie